thephpleague/csv/docs/upgrading/upgrading-9.0.md

 ### Conversion methods

-All convertion methods are no longer attached to the `Reader` or the `Writer` classes you need a `RecordSet` object to have access to them.
+All convertion methods are no longer attached to the `Reader` or the `Writer` classes you need a [Converter](/9.0/reader/converter/) object to convert your CSV.
 The following methods are removed

 - `AbstractCsv::jsonSerialize`
 - `AbstractCsv::toHTML`
 - `AbstractCsv::toXML`

 Before: